 With the ever expanding technology, we see various changes in the traditional machinery that simplify our work and make it more interesting and efficient.
 Sewing machines are no exception.
 If you have not heard of the computerized sewing machine, this article will open your eyes to a new technology that can greatly simplify your tailoring work.

 As the name suggests, a computerized sewing machine is fitted with a built-in computer.
-The machine also comes with an LCD display… Continue
+The machine also comes with an LCD display that… Continue

 Added by Susan on May 14, 2009 at 2:17pm —